juaristi22/microimpute/docs/models/imputer/implement-new-model.md

             ) from e
 ```

-## 3. Implementing the Main Model Class
+## Implementing the main model class

 Next, let's implement the main `Imputer` subclass that will handle model initialization and fitting: